 My baby Shane always has the hiccups.
 For whatever reason, she would suddenly launch into these tiny sound effects.
-It is quite cute actually, the way she does.
+It is quite cute actually, the way she does it.

 I am not surprised anymore because even when she was in my tummy, she would get the hiccups several times a day.
 You would really see my baby bump moving and jerking and it was quite uncomfortable, or at least for me.

 That’s fine with me because it’s just water and paper.
-I have heard of others use saliva and that one I would not approve of it because it’s unhygienic.
+If it’s saliva, I would not approve of it because it’s unhygienic.
 Although my husband and I do not believe in the so-called “therapeutic” properties of this practice, it is fine with me as long as there is no unsanitary practice or spiritual connotation to it.
 I think it is harmless, so that’s fine.

 Have you also done this with your child?
 Is hiccups in infants a common case in your home?